fmichonneau/francoismichonneau.net/_pages/hire-me.md

   2014-01-31-phyrella-revision %}) which was featured on [Boing Boing](https://boingboing.net/2014/02/11/sea-cucumber-named-for-dog.html).

+## Technical Skills

 ### Programming and Data Analysis

 * **R**: I am the most familiar with the R programming language.
-I started using it 2004, and never stopped.
+I started using it in 2004, and never stopped.
   - For data analysis and visualization, I have extensive experience with all the packages of the `{tidyverse}` (`{dplyr}`, `{ggplot2}`, `{purrr}`, `{tidyr}`, etc.).
-I have the Tidyverse Trainer certification from RStudio (now Posit) and was an Examiner for this certification.
+I have the Tidyverse Trainer certification from RStudio (now Posit) and was an Examiner for this certification for a couple of years.
 On the statistical side, I have experience with linear models (including GLMs) and Bayesian statistics.
-  - On the programming side, I am maintaining 6 packages on CRAN.
+  - On the programming side, I maintain 6 packages on CRAN.
 I enjoy developing solutions that interact with Web APIs or scrape web pages.
 For instance, my most popular packages are:
     + [`{foghorn}`](https://fmichonneau.github.io/foghorn/) which brings CRAN
       check results directly to your terminal (58K downloads/month).
     + [`{rotl}`](https://docs.ropensci.org/rotl/) which uses the OpenTree of